 Some key items to dig into:

-As any good strategist will tell you, throwing spaghetti at the wall does not an SEO strategy make.
+As any good strategist will tell you, throwing spaghetti at the wall does not make an SEO strategy “stick”.
 You have to work within the confines of your targeted goals and available resources to come up with your best possible plan.

-So break all of your SEO projects down into tasks.
-Organize those tasks in a chart.
-Rate how much effort (time, resources, etc.) you and your team will have to put into each task.
-Then, rank them in order by priority.
+Next, rank those tasks in order of priority.
 Prioritize them based on urgency and potential impact.
-Look for ways to scale repetitive tasks that are nonurgent yet impactful with SEO tools or help from specialized freelancers.
+Look for ways to scale repetitive tasks that are non-urgent yet impactful with SEO tools or help from specialized freelancers.
 Plan to review and/or update this list every quarter.

 Choose a period of time to execute your SEO roadmap.
-Next, break your timeline down into phases.
-For example, if you’re creating an SEO roadmap for an entire year, consider using quarters as your phases.
+In doing so, segment your timeline into phases.
+For example, consider using quarters as your “phases” if you’re creating an SEO roadmap for an entire year.

 Afterward, plot out your quick wins.
-Then, add your urgent and impactful (e.g. timely requirements) tasks followed by your nonurgent and impactful (e.e. strategically important) tasks.
+Then, add your urgent and impactful tasks (e.g. timely requirements) followed by your non-urgent and impactful (e.g. strategically important) tasks.
 Finally, insert ongoing and open-ended activities in your remaining time slots.

 Remember to include how long you think each individual task will take, who will execute and/or review it, and how you’ll measure the success of each task.
 If it’s an ongoing maintenance task, clarify that and specify a maintenance cadence.

-Before you wrap it all up, compare your list of tasks to your broader SEO strategy.
-Make sure they support each other.
-Eliminate any that may be a distraction or can be revisited a later date after another tactic is tested.
-Once you’ve narrowed down your tactics, set mini-deadlines and benchmarks for each one so you can monitor progress in the short term while keeping the big picture in mind.
+This holistic mindset can help you prioritize what tactics matter most while helping eliminate anything that may be a distraction or can be revisited at a later date.
+Once you’ve narrowed down your tactics, set mini-deadlines and benchmarks for each one so you can monitor progress in the short term while keeping the long game in mind.

 Where can you reduce or streamline your workload across teams to maximize impact?
 Which channels offer the highest ROI for your business?
 You may want to adopt a project management system to organize, communicate, and execute it all.

 Should you create a new SEO content strategy?
 Or evaluate and improve the optimization of your existing content?
-Chances are you’ll need to do a bit of both.
+Chances are you’ll need to do a combination of both.

-New content helps you fill subject matter gaps, keep up with topics competitors are writing about but you’ll need to learn the art of choosing the right keywords for SEO ranking and conversions.
-Also, it’s often expensive and time-consuming because you have to brainstorm new ideas then write them from scratch.
+New content helps you fill subject matter gaps and keep up with the topics that competitors are writing about.
+In doing so, you’ll need to learn the art of choosing the right keywords for SEO ranking and conversions.
+It can also be expensive and time-consuming because you have to brainstorm new ideas and then write them from scratch.

 Optimizing existing content helps push rankings for certain keywords even farther up the results page and keeps your branding consistent.
 But just focusing on existing content means you’re missing out on new SEO opportunities.

-When developing your strategy, plan to come up with a topic, matching keywords, metadata, and an outline or brief for each piece.
-Also, look for internal linking opportunities and ways to elevate your content so visitors will be tempted to spend more time on your site.
+When developing your strategy, start by determining specific content topics (new or already published), matching keywords, metadata, and an outline or brief for each piece.
+Also, look for internal linking opportunities and ways to elevate your content so visitors will be encouraged to spend more time on your site.
 Create a content tracking process using a spreadsheet, matrix, or project management board that can be used in conjunction with your SEO roadmap.

-How your template is formatted worked for you; some teams like a PowerPoint presentation, while others prefer the structure & detail of a spreadsheet with a Gantt chart.
-We’d recommend defaulting to the format preferred by whoever is going to greenlight your SEO Roadmap - since it’s their opinion that makes or breaks the plan.
+How your template is formatted worked for you; some teams like a PowerPoint presentation, while others prefer the structure and detail of a spreadsheet with a Gantt chart.
+We recommend defaulting to the format that’s preferred by whoever is greenlighting your SEO roadmap strategy - since it’s their opinion that makes or breaks the plan.